* Bottle label may be different than above.Overview of Louis Roederer Cristal Brut 750ml:

 Louis Roederer Cristal Brut is a luxurious and sophisticated champagne that is perfect for any special occasion.
 This champagne is made from a blend of Chardonnay and Pinot Noir grapes, and is aged for a minimum of five years in the cellars of the Louis Roederer estate.
 The result is a complex and balanced champagne with a golden hue and a fine mousse.
 On the nose, it has aromas of white flowers, citrus, and a hint of toast.
 On the palate, it has a creamy texture with flavors of ripe apples, honey, and a hint of brioche.
 The finish is long and elegant, with a hint of minerality.
 Louis Roederer Cristal Brut is a truly exquisite champagne that is sure to impress.

-Producer Notes: Louis Roederer
+Producer Information: Louis Roederer

 Louis Roederer is a French champagne house that was founded in 1776 in the city of Reims, in the Champagne region of France.
 The company is known for producing some of the finest champagnes in the world, and has a reputation for quality and excellence that has been built up over centuries.